EvoGuard: An Extensible Agentic RL-based Framework for Practical and Evolving AI-Generated Image Detection: Methodology

 \subsection{Dynamic Orchestration}

 Capability-Aware Selection decides which tool(s) to invoke at each round.
-Though we can constrain the interaction to a single round, it may not be a good idea.
-For example, two tools may produce conflicting conclusions in the previous round, or a tool may return a low-confidence prediction; in such cases, invoking additional tools for cross-validation is preferable.
-We therefore introduce a Dynamic Orchestration mechanism to better leverage the agent’s ability to autonomously plan actions.
-After each tool invocation, the agent reflects on the current evidence and decides whether to call more tools or to conclude the final answer.
+We do not constrain the interaction to a single round, as tools may produce conflicting conclusions or low-confidence predictions.
+We therefore introduce a Dynamic Orchestration mechanism to better leverage the agent's ability to autonomously plan actions.
+After each tool invocation, the agent reflects on the current evidence and decides whether to call more tools or to conclude.
+When tool outputs conflict or a prediction is of low confidence, the agent consults tool profiles to judge which tool is more credible on the current sample, and if still inconclusive, tends to invoke a complementary tool to gather additional evidence.